-arc traffic + transport also had the opportunity to discuss this CTPMSP with Mr Maurice Morgan, TfNSW Land Use Manager Southern Region.
-Mr Morgan also expressed agreement with the proposed scope of work in the CTPMSP, but noted that the design of the proposed upgrades in Barry Way as part of the broader Project had yet to be finalised (see also Section 3.5).

-Recognising this, it was agreed with Mr Morgan that it was appropriate for revisions to be made to the CTPMSP in regard to the construction of the Barry Way upgrades once the design and construction staging have been finalised.
+- arc traffic + transport also had the opportunity to discuss the CTPMSP with Mr Maurice Morgan, TfNSW Land Use Manager Southern Region. - Mr Morgan also expressed agreement with the proposed scope of work in the CTPMSP, but noted that the design of the proposed upgrades in Barry Way as part of the broader Project had yet to be finalised (see also Section 3.5).
+This also specifically referred to the location and design of the southern roundabout, and again noted that the design would necessarily be the subject of additional future consultation with TfNSW prior to be finalised (see also Section 3.5). - Recognising this, it was agreed with Mr Morgan that it was appropriate for revisions to be made to the CTPMSP in regard to the construction of the Barry Way upgrades once the design and construction staging have been finalised.